The following post is a repeat of the post I wrote last February 9th, as I feel it is worth repeating here:

 "This anti-Christian bias of the networks is becoming commonplace.
 Actress Kathy Griffin used her appearance on the Emmy Awards program to tell Jesus to 'suck it,' responding to athletes who thank Jesus when they achieve certain levels.
 No action was taken against Griffin."

-Although I find the "popular moniker" for the statue of Jesus at Notre Dame to be defamatory, as it trivializes Jesus, I also find the defamatory statements made by Dana Jacobson and Kathy Griffin, as reported by the AFA, to be defamatory, showing the contempt that they may well have for Christianity; their having no apparent qualms that their defamatory statements would offend their listeners.
+Although I find the "popular moniker" for the statue of Jesus at Notre Dame to be defamatory, as it trivializes Jesus, I also find the statements made by Dana Jacobson and Kathy Griffin, as reported by the AFA, to be defamatory, showing the contempt that they may well have for Christianity.
+They have no apparent qualms that their defamatory statements would offend their listeners.

 And, the unfortunate fact is that it is very likely that increasing numbers of people would not be offended by their statements as reported.
 And that likelihood is due to the fact that we have allowed as spokespeople for Christianity to be what used to be until recently "the fringe" within the Christian community.